apache/struts-site/source/plugins/tiles/index.md

 public class FooAction extends ActionSupport {
 ```

-{:start="6"}
-6. You have to define Tiles Definitons in a tiles.xml file.
+6. You have to define Tiles Definitons in a `tiles.xml` file.
 That can be placed in `resources` or in `WEB-INF`.

 ```xml